 This simply doesn’t work!

-The law of attraction states that what you focus on expands.
+Have you heard the saying “what you focus on expands?”
 One excellent tool for creating more joy, love, and vitality in your life is to celebrate your accomplishments big and small.
 Or said another way, to focus on what’s going well!

 To explain the concept of “what you focus on expands,” I like to use the analogy of buying a new car.